sajjadGG/book-python/sredniozaawansowany/introspection.rst

 ``dir``
 -------

-In this section we will learn about ``dir`` and how it facilitates us in introspection.

-It is one of the most important functions for introspection.
-It returns a list of attributes and methods belonging to an object.
-Here is an
+Returns a list of attributes and methods belonging to an object.
-example:

 .. code-block:: python